laredo02/laredo02/README.md

 -->

 <div align="justify">
-Computer Engineering student at Universidad Politécnica de Madrid, passionate about Mathematics and Sports enthusiast.
+Formal Methods in Computer Science student at Universidad Complutense de Madrid, passionate about Mathematics and Sports enthusiast, passionate about Mathematics and Sports enthusiast.
 I have interest in several areas of computer science, including: compilers, computer graphics, operating systems, generative deep learning, and quantum computing.
 </div>

 <hr>